myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 In this section you will find examples of how to put the Cayenne API into use.

-- [Example Walkthrough](#cayenne-api-using-the-api-example-walkthrough): Guides you through using each feature of the API, covering a real example found in our Tank Monitoring Sample App.
+- [Example Walkthrough](#cayenne-api-using-the-api-example-walkthrough): Guides you through using each feature of the API, covering an example found in our Tank Monitoring Sample App.
 - [Samples](#cayenne-api-using-the-api-samples): Links to additional sample solutions found on our GitHub.

 In addition to the examples provided, you will find additional code snippets and notes throughout the API References.
 You may also wish to refer to the appropriate reference information for the API or SDK that you are using in our project.